Utility Applications

 HMIPQA+ SCADA Solution

-• Turn your raw data into meaningful energy usage, performance, or compliance reports.
-The HMIPQA+™ solution has an integrated library of charts, tables, graphs, and other tools to create informative and interactive reports.
+• Ability to turn your raw data into meaningful energy usage, performance, or compliance reports, using the HMIPQA+ solution’s integrated library of charts, tables, graphs, and other tools to create informative and interactive reports

-• The HMIPQA+ application provides a seamless SCADA solution for your distribution facilities with multi-vendor equipment and protocols.
-This level of flexibility gives your facility managers future-proof access to the data from your existing devices as well as future investments.
+• Support for multi-vendor equipment and protocols, which gives your facility managers future-proof access to the data from your existing devices as well as future investments

 utilities-transmission-pmu-graphic

-For transmission systems that utilize synchrophasor applications for their transformer substations on both ends of the transmission lines, EIG offers the Nexus® 1500+ power quality meter with synchrophasor support that meets the IEEE C37.118-1-2011/.1a-2014 standard.
-The meter can be configured as a PMU to supply synchrophasor data to the main application.
+For transmission systems that utilize synchrophasor applications for their transformer substations on both ends of the transmission lines, EIG offers the Nexus® 1500+ power quality meter with synchrophasors that meet IEEE C37.118.
 As a PMU, the Nexus® 1500+ meter:

 Substation Automation Support